Leaders vow to protect forests, plug methane leaks at COP26

 Helen Mountford, a climate expert at the World Resources Institute, said the agreement “sets a strong floor in terms of the ambition we need globally.”

+The British government said commitments made in Glasgow so far were “very encouraging.”
+But Johnson’s spokesman, Max Blain, cautioned: “We are not complacent.
+This is not a done deal by any means.”

-Separately, the United States, Britain, France and Germany announce a plan to provide funds and expertise to help South Africa phase out coal, a major source of greenhouse gas emissions.
+Separately, the United States, Britain, France and Germany announced a plan to provide funds and expertise to help South Africa phase out coal, a major source of greenhouse gas emissions.

 South Africa, which gets about 90% of its electricity from coal-fired plants, will receive about $8.5 billion in loans and grants over five years to roll out more renewable energy.